vLeov/php-chess/docs/game.md

 #### `public function playLan(string $color, string $uci): bool`

-Starts a game and makes a move in UCI format.
+Starts a game and makes a move in long algebraic notation.

 ```php
 use Chess\Game;